roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  They all dressed and Cori got the numbers for both Peaches and Penny, feeling like they might be very good friend material.
 If there was ever a night when she had some free time, she'd like to call them, talk girl stuff.
 Penny gave her a thin white tank top with the strip club's logo on it for her to wear back to the office.

  Cori rode back stretched across the men's laps in the back seat, dreading the return to the office and the scrutiny she would likely receive from others in the building.
 But she was also happy.
 She had made potential friends and had an odd but great feeling about Wes.
 Plus, she had been very well fucked and had many orgasms already today.
 There was plenty to be happy about.
 She looked up at Wes, whose dopey grin told her that he was just as happy.
 She hoped it was for some of the same reasons.
-Report_Story #6